iegomez/mosquitto-go-auth/README.md

 }
 ```

+Notice that `GetName` will only be used on client initialization in case you want to give your service a custom name,
+and on failure to request it the name will default to `gRPC`.
+The retrieved name will be used through out the lifecycle of the plugin until it's relaunched.

 #### Testing gRPC

 This backend has no special requirements as a gRPC server is mocked to test different scenarios.